Honor a professional you respect, and whose work has made a difference for public relations, by nominating them for a PRSA Individual Award.

 Gold Anvil Award

-The Gold Anvil is the Society’s highest Individual Award.
-It is considered to be PRSA’s lifetime achievement award and is presented to a public relations practitioner who is a PRSA member and whose accomplishments have made a major contribution to the profession.
+The Gold Anvil is the Society’s highest individual Award.
+It is considered to be the PRSA’s lifetime achievement award and is presented to a public relations practitioner who is a PRSA member in good standing with a minimum of 20 years of experience and whose accomplishments have made a major contribution to the profession.
 More information, including past recipients.

 Outstanding Educator Award

-The Outstanding Educator Award recognizes a PRSA member who has made a significant contribution to the advancement of public relations education through college or university teaching.
+The Outstanding Educator Award recognizes a PRSA member in good standing with a minimum of 20 years of experience in public relations who has made a significant contribution to the advancement of public relations education through college or university teaching.
 More information, including past recipients.

 The Patrick Jackson Award for Distinguished Service to PRSA

 The award is named in honor of the late Patrick Jackson, APR, Fellow PRSA, one of the most widely known and respected practitioners in the public relations profession.
 His vision and his many contributions to the growth of PRSA are legendary.

 The award recognizes an experienced PRSA member in good standing whose work supporting Chapters, Districts and/or National and whose inspiration of fellow practitioners professionally and personally has significantly advanced PRSA.
 More information, including past recipients.